sergeinack3/PowerERP/htdocs/custom/README.md

 `ln -fs ~/git/newmodule/htdocs /path_to_powererp/htdocs/custom/newmodule`

 WARNING !!!
-Check also that the /custom directory is active by adding into powererp `conf/conf.php` file the following two lines, so powererp will also scan /custom directory to find external external modules:
+Check also that the /custom directory is active by adding into PowerERP `conf/conf.php` file the following two lines, so PowerERP will also scan /custom directory to find external external modules:

 ```php
 $powererp_main_url_root_alt='/custom';